well-grounded-java/resources/Ch02/README.md

 ## `wgjd.multi-version`

 This example demonstrates building a multi-release JAR file from scratch.
+It is simplest to use via the command-line.
 It may be built using Java 11 but the resulting JAR may be used on Java 8 as well.

 ```
+# Expects to build within the following directory
+cd Ch02/wgjd.multi-version

 # Compile the classes for use with Java 8
 javac --release 8 -sourcepath src/main/java/ -d out src/main/java/wgjd2ed/*.java